ministryofjustice/prison-to-probation-update/README.md

 #### Integration Tests

 The source set `testIntegration` contains the integration tests.
 These are run with the command `./gradlew testIntegration` but are NOT included in the check when running command `./gradlew check` and so must be run manually.

 Note that the integration tests currently use TestContainers to start localstack and so you do not need to start localstack manually.

 If you DO wish to run localstack manually (as is done in the Circle build) then you must:

 * start localstack with command `TMPDIR=/private$TMPDIR docker-compose up localstack`
 * run the tests with command `AWS_PROVIDER=localstack ./gradlew testIntegration`

+##### IMPORTANT

+TL;DR - Integration tests do not start the JMS listener and do not start the scheduled DynamoDB message processor.
+If you need these then write an E2E test.

+There is an issue with Spring such that when a test requires a new context (e.g. when configuration properties change), the old (cached) context continues to a) read messages using the JMS listener and b) run scheduled jobs that read from the DynamoDB database.
+The proper "Spring way" to handle this issue is to use `@DirtiesContext` to stop the old context.
+Unfortunately a separate issue exists where using `@DirtiesContext` causes the Netty executor pool to be closed and the new context is unable to make any outbound requests.

+The upshot of this unfortunate combination of issues is that tests that require the JMS listener / DynamoDB scheduler to NOT run are corrupted by the JMS listener / DynamoDB scheduler running in the cached context.

+Therefore you mustn't add any tests to the `testIntegration` test module that use the real JMS listener or DynamoDB scheduler - these should be added to the `testE2e` test module.

+#### E2e Tests

+The source set `testE2e` contains end to end tests.
+These are defined as tests that require a real JMS listener and real DynamoDB scheduled tasks to run.

+These tests are run with command `./gradlew testE2e` but are NOT included in the check when running command `./gradlew check` and so must be run manually.

+Note that the end to end tests currently use TestContainers to start localstack and so you do not need to start localstack manually.

+If you DO wish to run localstack manually (as is done in the Circle build) then you must:

+* start localstack with command `TMPDIR=/private$TMPDIR docker-compose up localstack`
+* run the tests with command `AWS_PROVIDER=localstack ./gradlew testE2e`

 #### Smoke Tests

 The source set `testSmoke` contains the smoke tests.

 These tests are not intended to be run locally, but instead are run against a deployed application (as happens in the Circle build).

 For more information on the smoke tests see the project `dps-smoketest`.